makkahwi/heal-tracker/README.md

 3. Join the discussions on the repository to collaborate with other contributors.

 We appreciate your feedback and contributions to make the "Health Daily Link" better for everyone!

+### How to Report an Issue

+We welcome contributions and feedback!
+To report a bug, suggest a feature, or request support:

+1. Go to the [Issues](https://github.com/makkahwi/health-daily-link/issues) tab of this repository.
+2. Click on **New Issue**.
+3. Select the appropriate issue template:
+   - **Bug Report**: If you found a bug or error in the app.
+   - **Feature Request**: If you have an idea for a new feature or improvement.
+4. Fill out the form with as much detail as possible.
+5. Submit the issue, and we’ll review it as soon as possible.

+Thank you for helping improve the app!

 ## Meet the Developer